 GRACE partnered with Regent School to begin a classical high school, Trinity Academy.
 Many parents still wanted GRACE to have its own high school, so after just a couple of years, GRACE began its own high school adding a grade each year.
 A neighboring church, Raleigh First Assembly, provided GRACE the space to house its high school classes.

 To meet the needs of the growing school, the GRACE Board of Directors soon selected a search committee to find suitable property for purchase or lease.
 The Lord had His own plans.
-A generous Christian donor gave the school property on Buck Jones Road, and construction soon began on a new building.
+A generous Christian donor gave the school properties at 708 and 801 Buck Jones Road, and construction soon began on a new building.

 The campus at 801 Buck Jones Road opened in the fall of 2003 complete with science and computer labs, and a gym.
 The first senior class graduated in the spring of 2004.